suardi26/Java-Basic/IO Stream/README.md

 - <samp>FileWriter is a class used to write data to a file (2 bytes).</samp>

-- <samp>The processing of the byte stream and also the character stream is carried out directly without using memory (Unbuffered) so that it becomes less efficient.</samp>
+- <samp>The processing of the byte stream and also the character stream is carried out directly without using memory (Unbuffered)</samp>

+  <samp>so that it becomes less efficient.</samp>

-- <samp>Buffered Byte Stream is used to perform input or output operations that accommodate data arrays with data type bytes in memory to be managed in the application.</samp>
+- <samp>Buffered Byte Stream is used to perform input or output operations that accommodate data arrays with data type bytes in memory</samp>

+  <samp>to be managed in the application.</samp>

 - <samp>BufferedInputStream is a class that is used to store data from file to memory via FileOutputStream.</samp>